Lethja/Newth/Watcom/README.md

 Watcom C/C++ was an integrated development environment for C, C++, and Fortran programming languages that was a commercial product until it was discontinued, it has since been released under the Sybase Open Watcom Public License as Open Watcom.
-Open Watcoms niche over other typical compiler choices is it's build targets for legacy hardware and software.
+Open Watcoms niche over other typical compiler choices is its build targets for legacy hardware and software.
 Open Watcom builds native code for 16-bit x86 processors and can compile code from a modern Linux/Windows host for ancient versions of DOS, OS/2 & Windows.

 > Note: Building Newth with Watcom is considered experimental due to the Watt32 library requirement